Precision biomarkers and diagnostics in Northern Ireland

 The region offers:

-- the chance to bring your solutions directly to Northern Ireland’s healthcare body
+- the chance to bring your solutions directly to Northern Ireland’s integrated Health and Social Care (HSCNI)

-Northern Ireland is a gateway for the sale of goods to 2 of the world’s largest markets.
-It’s also the only place where businesses can operate free from customs declarations, rules of origin certificates and non-tariff barriers on the sale of goods to both Great Britain and the EU.
+Northern Ireland is the only region in the world where you are able to trade goods freely with both GB and EU markets.
+It is the only place where businesses can operate free from customs declarations, rules of origin certificates and non-tariff barriers on the sale of goods to both Great Britain and the EU.

 There are 3 international airports with connections to 53 locations worldwide.